laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### date (System Date and Time)

-**Theory:** Displays or sets system date and time.
+Displays or sets system date and time.
 Essential for logging and time-based operations.

 ```bash
 # Display current date and time